Euphredes/Euphredes/README.txt

            Map

 Latitude:
-A chicken farmer builds a two-story cabin on a lake in Maine.
+A chicken farmer builds a twostory cabin on a lake in Maine.
 On the other side of the dirt road in these woods, his workshop: a toolshed.